OpenMS/pyopenms_viz/docs/Parameters/PeakMap.rst

 Peak Maps can be plotted using kind = peakmap.
 Commonly in this plot, mass-to-charge is on the x-axis, retention time is on the y-axis and intensity is on the z-axis (or represented by color).
 The x and y axis can be changed based on use case, for example y can also be ion mobility.
 Using `plot_3d=True` enables 3D plotting.
 Currently 3D plotting only supported for `ms_matplotlib` and `ms_plotly` backends.

-Note: y_kind / x_kind is only relevant for this kind and if add_marginals is set to True.
+Note: y_kind / x_kind is only relevant if add_marginals is set to True.

 Parameters
 ----------